-It has been about a month since the last earnings report for Northern Trust (NTRS).
-Shares have added about 3.7% in that time frame, underperforming the S&P 500.
+A month has gone by since the last earnings report for Northern Trust Corporation NTRS.
+Shares have added about 1.4% in that time frame.

-Will the recent positive trend continue leading up to its next earnings release, or is Northern Trust due for a pullback?
-Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important catalysts.
+Will the recent positive trend continue leading up to its next earnings release, or is NTRS due for a pullback?
+Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important drivers.

-Northern Trust Q4 Earnings Top Estimates, Revenues Up
+Northern Trust Q1 Earnings and Revenues Increase Y/Y

-Reflecting top-line strength, Northern Trust fourth-quarter 2018 earnings per share of $1.58 compared favorably with $1.51 recorded in the year-ago quarter.
+Driven by top-line strength, Northern Trust’s first-quarter 2018 earnings per share of $1.58 compared favorably with $1.09 recorded in the year-ago quarter.
 The Zacks Consensus Estimate was $1.42.

 Higher revenues and credit provisions were the positives.
 In addition, the quarter witnessed rise in AUC and AUM.
 Moreover, credit metrics marked a significant improvement.
-However, escalating operating expenses acted as a headwind in the reported quarter.
+However, escalating operating expenses remained a major drag.

 Margins & Revenues Improve, Costs Escalate

 Total revenues of $1.48 billion surpassed the Zacks Consensus Estimate of $1.46 billion.
 Also, the figure improved 15% year over year.

-On a fully-taxable equivalent basis, net interest income of $430.1 million was up 9%.
-This was driven by higher net interest margin, partly mitigated by decreased earning assets.
+On a fully-taxable equivalent basis, net interest income of $392.7 million was up 8% year over year.
+This was driven by elevated levels of average earning assets and higher NIM.

-Net interest margin (NIM) was 1.52%, up 13 basis points from the prior-year quarter.
-The increase chiefly reflects higher short-term interest rates.
-These positives were partially offset by an unfavorable balance-sheet mix shift and higher premium amortization.
+NIM was 1.38%, up 3 basis points from the prior-year quarter.
+The increase chiefly reflected higher short-term interest rate, partially offset by rise in premium amortization and a balance-sheet mix shift.

-Non-interest income advanced 4% from the year-ago quarter to $1.08 billion.
-Rise in trust, investment and other servicing fees, along with foreign exchange trading income, and other operating income, were the primary reasons behind this upswing.
-These were partially offset by lower treasury management fees, and security commissions and trading income.
+Non-interest income advanced 17% from the year-ago quarter to $1.09 billion.
+Rise in trust, investment and other servicing fees, along with foreign exchange trading income, security commissions and trading income, were the primary reasons for this upswing.
+These were partially offset by lower treasury management fees, other operating income and investment security losses.